The Dragonfly Initiative

 Samuel Abreu

-Sam joined the team in the spring of 2025 as the Student Assistant for Sports Psychology.
+Sam joined the team in the spring of 2025.
 He works alongside the organization’s head sports psychologist, researching and creating content to help student-athletes strengthen their mental game.

 Sam grew up playing soccer and continued his athletic career at North Central College in Naperville, Illinois before transferring to Lewis University for a BA in Psychology.
-He plans to pursue a master’s degree in Sport, Exercise, and Performance Psychology at the University of Wisconsin–Green Bay.
+He is currently pursuing a master’s degree in Sport, Exercise, and Performance Psychology at the University of Wisconsin–Green Bay.
 He hopes to pursue a career as a sports psychologist.

 Sam is a multi-time NCAA tournament participant, conference champion, and recipient of both the Delahanty Bronze and Gold Awards for academic excellence.
 He is also a member of the Association of Applied Sport Psychology (AASP).
 In 2024, Sam interned at Walker’s Point Youth and Family Services in Milwaukee and co-led a research study on goal-setting techniques and soccer performance.